 Furikawari is a Japanese go term meaning an exchange of potential territories.
 It is frequently used to describe situations where potential territory is exchanged for influence or two territories are exchanged, and usually involves sacrifices.
-In English, the term is often translated, simply, as exchange.
+In English, the term is often translated, simply, as exchange or trade.

 Many types of furikawari can occur in real games.
 For example, a player may sacrifice territory on the side to gain territory in the opponent's corner.
 In another example, a player invading a large framework may live inside, but at the cost of the opponent building-up large influence.
 Thus, a furikawari may occur between two territories, between two influences, or between territory and influence.